Did you know?

-The wire-haired Vizsla was created by crossing the German coarse-haired Setter with the smooth Vizsla.
+The Wire-haired Vizsla was created by crossing the German Wire-haired Pointer with the smooth Vizsla.
 The aim was to produce a dog with a heavier coat and more solid build that would be better protected when retrieving in very cold water.
 This dog is an excellent swimmer.

-After near extinction in World War II, the Vizsla made a comeback due to the efforts of dedicated breeders, and is today, the national dog of Hungary.
-The Vizsla excels as an upland bird dog and is sometimes known as the “Yellow Pointer” in Hungary.
+The Wire-haired Vizsla excels as an upland bird dog and is sometimes known as the “Yellow Pointer” in Hungary.

 Photos displayed courtesy of Cheri Crawford-Testen, Dream Vizslas, Ontario

-Although bred to be an all purpose hunting dog, the wire-haired Vizsla is particularly prized as pointer capable of working in all weathers.
+Although bred to be an all purpose hunting dog, the wire-haired Vizsla is particularly prized as a pointer capable of working in all weathers.
 This is a medium-sized and well muscled dog weighing up to 66 lbs (30 kg).
 He stands up to 25 inches (64 cm) at the shoulder and has a tough, wiry, dark sandy-yellow coat.
-His coat is coarse and he possesses busy eyebrows and a beard.
+His coat is coarse and he possesses bushy eyebrows and a beard.
 The tail has a short fringe along the bottom.
-A dog of power and drive in the field, this dog is a versatile, natural hunter with an excellent nose.

 Training and socialization are necessary for all dogs to learn good manners.
 The wire-haired Vizsla does not disappoint in this area.
 He is highly intelligent, obedient, and very trainable.